kkew3/sat-minesweeper/README.md

 ### `mcsatsolver`

 This is a combination of the above two solvers.
-It first partition the problem into subproblems using global Min-cut, and then solve each subproblem using standard SAT solver.
+It first partitions the problem into subproblems using global Min-cut, and then solve each subproblem using standard SAT solver.
 In general, this solver is the fastest, especially if the board is large enough.

 ## Chording